 Senior applicants (18 years or older) must successfully complete a background investigation prior to starting their volunteer assignment.
 The background investigation will occur once a volunteer has received a schedule from a departmental supervisor and notifies Volunteer Services of the tentative start date.

-You may find that it will take upwards of six weeks to begin if you apply during the early summer or early fall, our busiest time of year.
+You may find that it will take upwards of six weeks to begin if you apply during early fall, our busiest time of year.

 How much time should I set aside for volunteering?

 Applicants are required to make a commitment of at least 100 hours of volunteer service.
 In general, volunteers schedule their assignment for a minimum of once a week for three hours.